Arenado’s late HR lifts Cards over Brewers in home debut

 Arenado pointed to the St. Louis dugout just before rounding first and screamed as he helped the Cardinals to their fourth straight win, setting off cheers from a crowd limited by coronavirus protocols to 13,328.

+St. Louis starting pitcher Adam Wainwright said his new teammate wrote the perfect ending.

+“I don’t know how much better a man can be at baseball,” Wainwright said.
+“Everything he brings to the table is exactly what we need.”

-Adam Wainwright started his sixth home opener, tying the franchise record set by the late Bob Gibson.
+Wainwright started his sixth home opener, tying the franchise record set by the late Bob Gibson.
 The Cardinals wore patches with No. 45 on their left sleeves in honor of Gibson, the Hall of Famer who died Oct.
 2.

 Wainwright, a 39-year-old righthander, allowed one run and five hits in five innings with six strikeouts and two walks.